 Best time to visit Hampi

 The best time to visit Hampi is in the winter season.
 From October to February, the weather of the region in the daytime remains soothing and pleasant which makes the sightseeing comfortable, and these months as the ideal time to visit Hampi.
-Here is the detailed season-wise information about the region.
+Read More Here.

 How to get around in Hampi?

 In Hampi, you can rent a moped to make your way into the ruins and other tourist sites of the city.
 Otherwise, you can either explore the city on foot or on a bicycle.
 You can easily find shops in the market from where you can rent a bicycle.
 For a convenient trip, you can also hire an auto to explore the monuments.

 How many days are enough for the Hampi trip?